hubmartin/WebBLEWatch/README.md

 # Browser

-This runs only in Chrome on Win/Mac/Linux and Android.
+This runs only in a Chromium-based browser (such as Chrome or Edge) on Win/Mac/Linux and Android.
 You need latest chrome with enabled experimental WebBLE functionality.
 Just google `chrome web ble enable`.

 # Run